ArthurPicouleau/IoT_Project/README.md

 Secondly, we tried to communicate between two IOT LAB nodes using the Coap protocol.

 Create a new folder within the riot folder.
-Then copy the main.c file, the Makefile and the .ipynb file into your .
+Then copy the main.c file, the Makefile, the gcoap_cli.c and the .ipynb file into your .

 Open two terminals in Jupyter and go to the folder containing the main.c file.
 In one of the terminals type the following 4 commands: